The Cost of Nurse Turnover

 Nursing Shortages

 The challenging conditions nurses work in are often exasperated by staffing shortages.
-According to the 2022 NSI National Health Care Retention & RN Staffing Report, hospitals are experiencing a record vacancy rate of 17%.
-This is up 7.1 points compared to 2021.
+According to the 2024 NSI National Health Care Retention & RN Staffing Report, the national RN vacancy rate stands at 9.9%, down from its pandemic peak but still requiring hospitals to hire aggressively to fill gaps.

 The staffing gap is often plugged in by travel nurses.
 These temporary healthcare workers cost significantly more than full-time nursing staff, with hospitals in some areas paying up to $250 per hour for a single travel nurse.
 The high wages currently on offer to travel nurses are tempting more and more registered nurses to leave their roles, further adding to the staffing crisis.